kriegaex/Galileo-Openbook-Cleaner/README.md

 so later on I can review the evolutionary progress with others.

 As you can see, I am mostly doing this little project for myself, but I like to share the results and receive some user feedback.
-I hope the openbook cleaner is useful to you.
+I hope the Openbook cleaner is useful to you.
 Enjoy! :-)

 Alexander Kriegisch